-5 0.1 mm and 10 mm.
-The best comparison with observed albedo was achieved when using the look-up table for dry snow metamorphism $dr{e,dry}$ corresponding to a grain size of 0.055 mm.
+$0.1 \,\mathrm{mm}$ and $10 \,\mathrm{mm}$.
+The best comparison with observed albedo was achieved when using the look-up table for dry snow metamorphism $\mathrm{d}r{e,dry}$ corresponding to a grain size of $0.055 \,\mathrm{mm}$.

 The first step in optimising the parameterisation was to split the summer season into two parts, the 'dry' and the 'wet' season.
 The respective starts of the dry and wet seasons are the first day on which the sun rises more than 15° above the horizon and the first day that surface melt occurs.
 The wet season ends when the sun no longer rises higher than 15° .
-For the dry season, we

-10 varied the dry snow metamorphism factor and the new snow grain size to best match observed $SW \uparrow$.
-This resulted in a new snow grain size of 0.25 mm.
-This value is then used in the second step, in which the refrozen snow grain size $r{e,r}$ is varied to best match the modelled cumulative melt using observed albedo.
-This was achieved for a refrozen snow grain size of 1.45 mm.
+For the dry season, we varied the dry snow metamorphism factor and the new snow grain size to best match observed $SW \uparrow$.
+This resulted in a new snow grain size of $0.25\,\mathrm{mm}$.
+This value is then used in the second step, in which the refrozen snow grain size $r{e,r}$ is varied to best match the cumulative melt using observed albedo.
+This was achieved for a refrozen snow grain size of $1.45\,\mathrm{mm}$.

 This value for refrozen snow grain size is compatible with the typical largest grains in dry metamorphosed snow of O(1 mm), and which Kuipers Munneke et al. (2011b) used as a lower limit for refrozen snow grains.
-Libois et al. (2015) and Picard et al.

-- 15 (2016) present observations of snow grain sizes on the Antarctic plateau during field campaigns in 2012-13 and 2013-14 as well as estimates from satellite observations.
+Libois et al. (2015) and Picard et al. (2016) present observations of snow grain sizes on the Antarctic plateau during field campaigns in 2012-13 and 2013-14 as well as estimates from satellite observations.
 On the plateau, summer temperatures are comparable to Neumayer winter temperatures.
 Libois et al. (2015) report summertime snow grain size estimates of approximately 0.11 mm (Fig. 6 in their study, reported as a specific surface area $SSA = \frac{3}{\rho_i r_e}$, where ρ_i is the density of ice and r_e is the snow grain size).
 In our study, wintertime snow grain sizes approach 0.21 mm.
-The difference is expected as the plateau is generally much colder than - 20 Neumayer.
-The seasonal cycle of modelled average specific surface area in the upper 7 cm (Fig. 8) is comparable to the one presented in Libois et al. (2015), although the wintertime values are probably too low.
-For the purpose of this study however, the accurate representation of surface albedo during winter is less relevant as there is no shortwave radiation in winter.
+The difference is expected as the plateau is generally much colder than Neumayer.
+The seasonal cycle of modelled average snow grain size in the upper 7 cm (Fig. 8) is comparable to the one presented in Libois et al. (2015).